jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/deform.css";
 ```

-*Deform CSS to code CSS for all elements easier.* Includes rules for buttons and inputs for more consistent styling across modern browsers, while still keeping focus styles for accessibility.
+*Deform CSS for confusingly styled elements when coding CSS.* Removes `margin` for `body` and fixes inability to properly style and adds rulesets to keep basic typography consistent for buttons, inputs, select and textarea to avoid style out of place for edge cases.
+This file can be used for styling the form related elements as needed without resetting (`all: unset`), so focus styles can be kept.

 <Details>
 <em slot="summary">Tips</em>

-Selectors to target all buttons:
+Selectors to target all HTML button elements:

 ```css
 ::file-selector-button,